Most people never grow accustomed to the big chunk of federal income tax withheld in each paycheck. The more you make, the more the IRS withholds.

 |Tax on $6,500 of Qualified Dividends||$0.00|

-How did these taxpayers reach a zero dollar tax bill and how could you reduce your taxes?
+How did these taxpayers reach a zero dollar tax bill and how could you pay less in taxes?

 - Contribute significant amounts to retirement savings plans